Resources

 The AI Assesssor Is the Wrong Idea

-The grant sector has built AI tools that assess applications.
-It should have built AI tools that improve decisions.
-Those are not the same thing.
-In grantmaking, those decisions determine who gets funded and who doesn’t.
-This white paper is about what happens when you stop optimising the application itself and start designing for the decisions behind it.
+The grant sector built AI tools that process applications.
+It should have built tools that improve decisions.
+Those are not the same thing, and the difference is where most of the money, time, and genuine potential in AI for grantmaking is currently being lost.

 Read More »